ArunaStorage/documentation/docs/get_started/basic_usage/05_How-To-Objects.md

 === ":simple-python: Python"

     ```python linenums="1"
-    # Create tonic/ArunaAPI request to fetch information of the first 20 unfiltered objects in a collection
+    # Create tonic/ArunaAPI request to fetch information of the first 20 unfiltered objects in a collection with download URLs
     request = GetObjectsRequest(
         collection_id="<collection-id>",
         page_request=None,
         label_id_filter=None,
-        with_url=False
+        with_url=True
     )

     # Send the request to the AOS instance gRPC gateway